-VARIABLE DESCRIPTION MID Material identification for which this erosion definition applies.
-A unique number or label not exceeding 8 characters must be specified.
-EXCL The exclusion number, which applies to the values defined on Card 2.
+The exclusion number, which applies to the values defined on Card 2.
 When any of the failure constants are set to the exclusion number, the associated failure criteria calculations are bypassed (which reduces the cost of the failure model).
 For example, to prevent a material from going into tension, the user should specify an unusual value for the exclusion number, e.g., 1234., set P{\min} to 0.0 and all the remaining constants to 1234.
 The default value is 0.0, which eliminates all criteria from consideration that have their constants set to 0.0 or left blank in the input file.

 MXPRES Maximum pressure at failure, P{max} .
 If the value is exactly zero, it is automatically excluded to maintain compatibility with old input files.

 MNEPS Minimum principal strain at failure, ε{\min} .
 If the value is exactly zero, it is automatically excluded to maintain compatibility with old input files.

-EFFEPS Maximum effective strain at failure, $\varepsilon{eff} = \sqrt{2/3} \ \varepsilon{ij}^{dev} \varepsilon{ij}^{dev}$.
+VARIABLE DESCRIPTION EFFEPS Maximum effective strain at failure, $\varepsilon{eff} = \sqrt{2/3} \ \varepsilon{ij}^{dev} \varepsilon{ij}^{dev}$.
 If the value is exactly zero, it is automatically excluded to maintain compatibility with old input files.
-If the value is negative, then EFFEPS is the effective plastic strain to failure.
+If the value is negative, then $ $ EFFEPS $ $ is the effective plastic strain to failure.
 In combination with cohesive elements, EFFEPS is the maximum effective in-plane strain.
-VOLEPS Volumetric strain at failure, $\varepsilon{vol} = \varepsilon{11} + \varepsilon{22} + \varepsilon{33}$.
+VOLEPS Volumetric strain at failure, $\varepsilon{vol} = \varepsilon{11} + \varepsilon{22} + \varepsilon{33}$, or ln(relative volume).
 VOLEPS can be a positive or negative number depending on whether the failure is in tension or compression, respectively.
 If the value is exactly zero, it is automatically excluded to maintain compatibility with old input files.

-VARIABLE DESCRIPTION NUMFIP Number of failed integration points prior to element deletion.
+NUMFIP Number of failed integration points prior to element deletion.
 The default is unity.
-LT.0.0 (IDAM=0): NUMFIP is percentage of integration points which must exceed the failure criterion before element fails: Only for shells.
-LT.0.0 (IDAM=1): NUMFIP is percentage of layers which must fail before element fails: Only for shells.
+See Remark 10.
+LT.0.0 (IDAM = 0): Only for shells.
+NUMFIP is the percentage of integration points which must exceed the failure criterion before element fails.
+If NUMFIP < -100, then NUMFIP -100 is the number of failed integration points prior to element deletion.
+LT.0.0 (IDAM≠ 0): Only for shells.
+NUMFIP is the percentage of layers which must fail before element fails.
 For shell formulations with 4 integration points per layer, the layer is considered failed if any of the integration points in the layer fails.
 NCS Number of failure conditions to satisfy before failure occurs.
-For example, if SIGP1 and SIGVM are defined and if NCS=2, both failure criteria must be met before element deletion can occur.
+For example, if SIGP1 and SIGVM are defined and if NCS = 2, both failure criteria must be met before element deletion can occur.
 The default is set to unity.
 MNPRES Minimum pressure at failure, P{\min} .
-SIGP1 Principal stress at failure, σ{max} .
-SIGVM Equivalent stress at failure, $\bar{\sigma}{max}$.
-MXEPS Maximum principal strain at failure, ε{max} .
+SIGP1 Principal stress at failure, $\sigma{\rm max}$.
+SIGVM Equivalent stress at failure, $\overline{\sigma}{max}$.
+The equivalent stress at failure is made a function of the effective strain rate by setting SIGVM to the negative of the appropriate load curve ID.

+VARIABLE DESCRIPTION

+MXEPS Maximum principal strain at failure, $\varepsilon{\rm max}$.
 The maximum principal strain at failure is made a function of the effective strain rate by setting MXEPS to the negative of the appropriate load curve ID.

-EPSSH Shear strain at failure, γ{max} .
+EPSSH Shear strain at failure, $\gamma{\rm max}$.

 SIGTH Threshold stress, σ_0 .

-IMPULSE Stress impulse for failure, K f .
+IMPULSE Stress impulse for failure, K_f .

 FAILTM Failure time.
 When the problem time exceeds the failure time, the material is removed.

 IDAM Flag for damage model.

 EQ.0: no damage model is used.

 EQ.1: GISSMO damage model.

 LT.0: -IDAM represents the number of damage initiation and evolution criteria to be applied